 Approximately 80 million Americans suffer from some form of sleep disorder.
-Sleep disorders often leave people feeling tired and fatigued, and if ignored, can lead to severe medical conditions including heart failure, stroke or even heart attack.
+Sleep disorders often leave you feeling fatigued.
+If ignored, sleep disorders can lead to severe medical conditions including heart failure, stroke or even heart attack.

 Getting a Good Night’s Sleep

-- More than 100 million Americans of all ages regularly fail to get a good night’s sleep.
+- More than 100 million Americans of all ages fail to get a good night’s sleep.

 - Two out of every 100 women and four out of every 100 men have a sleeping disorder.